-Starting high above the forest, the trail leads for two days out across the moorland of the Shira Plateau, before diverting to the little-visited Moir Hut and exploring the wilderness of the Lent Hills and then traversing below the Southern Icefields to summit from Barafu, before descending down the Mweka Trail.
+Starting high above the forest to the west of the mountain, the trail leads for two days out across the moorland of the Shira Plateau, before diverting to the little-visited Moir Hut and exploring the wilderness of the Lent Hills and then traversing below the Southern Icefields to summit from Barafu, before descending down the Mweka Trail.

 The trek uses a very clever traffic avoidance technique, which join the often busy Machame Trail several hours later than the main body of trekkers and camping in different locations.
 Only on the last three nights are you likely to be exposed to traffic.

-We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Sunday, Monday, Tuesday or Wednesday to avoid coinciding with the weekend traffic on the last three nights.
+We can operate this trek for private groups of any size, departing for the mountain on any day, subject to availability, but recommend starting out Mon/Tue/Wed to avoid coinciding with the weekend traffic on the last four nights.

 The only slight downside is that the first two nights are relatively high, which leads to around 1% of trekkers giving up early on.
 But the vast majority of those who get past that go on to reach the summit, the success rate is an extraordinary 94%.

 The main downside is that the Shira Trail does start at quite a high elevation, which means we get around 1% of trekkers drop out on the first or second days.
 But this risk is much reduced by taking an ALTOX Personal Oxygen System and any residual risk is far outweighed by the altitude advantages later in the trek.

 The price range is USD 2500-4400 depending on the specification level and the number of trekkers.Trek basicsWho can trekDegree of difficultyAltitude sicknessRoute selectionTrip planningTrek specificationsPrice and availabilityPreparation before departurePre-trek briefingPost-trek feedbackMountain factfile